 Nationals from 69 countries don't need a visa to travel to Mexico, including those from Australia, New Zealand, Canada and the United States.
 While you don't need a visa, you do need a valid passport and a Mexican tourist card/tourist permit to stay in the country for up to 180 days.
 Additionally, you don't need to obtain a visa for a variety of other reasons, including if you're already holding a visa for Canada, Japan, the United Kingdom, the United States, or for a Schengen country.

 The fees associated with both depend on the visitor’s nationality, how they are entering country and for what length they are staying.

 The Mexican tourist permit is not a visa and is obtained by filling in a multiple immigration form (FMM).
-This form can be either be completed online before departure or once you’ve arrived in Mexico.
-It will be stamped by Mexican immigration on entering Mexico and must be kept until departure.
+This form can either be completed online before departure or once you’ve arrived in Mexico, where it will be stamped by Mexican immigration and must be kept until departure.

 The fee for a tourist permit is approximately MXN 500 (USD$27), which will be included in the cost of your ticket if you are arriving by commercial flight.
 If arriving by land, you will need to arrange to pay the fee with immigration unless you are staying for less than seven days, in which case it is free.
 Most border crossings will have banks where you can pay the fee immediately.

 The countries that need to obtain a visa and a Mexican tourist card/permit before arrival to Mexico currently include, but are not limited to, China, South Africa, and India, and this can be done either online (for specific countries) or at your nearest Mexican embassy or consulate.

 Applying for an e-visa